-Dato' Dr. Thillainathan A/L Ramasamy (Independent Non-Executive Director) Tan Sri Datuk (Dr.) Rafiah Binti Salim (Independent Non-Executive Director of AMB) Foo San Kan (Non-Independent Non-Executive Director) (Retired on 30 September 2019)
+Dato' Dr. Thillainathan A/L Ramasamy (Independent Non-Executive Director) (Retired on 30 June 2020)

-There were 5 NRC Meetings held during the financial year ended 31 December 2019 and the attendance of the abovementioned NRC members were as follows:-
+There were 5 NRC Meetings held during the financial year ended 31 December 2020 and the attendance of the abovementioned NRC members were as follows:-

-Name of Members No. of NRC Meetings Held No. of NRC Meetings Attended

-Tunku Zain Al-'Abidin Ibni Tuanku Muhriz 5 5

-Dato' Dr. Thillainathan A/L Ramasamy 5 5

-Tan Sri Datuk (Dr.)Rafiah Binti Salim 5 5

-Foo San Kan 5 4 out of 4 meetings held prior to his retirement as NRC member on 30 September 2019
+Name of Members No. of NRC Meetings Held No. of NRC Meetings Attended Tunku Zain Al-'Abidin Ibni Tuanku Muhriz 5 5 Tan Sri Datuk (Dr.)Rafiah Binti Salim 5 5 Goh Ching Yin 5 2 out of 2 meetings held after his appointment as NRC member on 1 July 2020 Dato' Dr. Thillainathan A/L Ramasamy 5 3 out of 3 meetings held prior to his retirement as NRC member on 30 June 2020